aowen87/cvgTools/README.md

   The above command only computes the mean coverage scores for the genes, but you can easily compute the scores for any of the available features by adding in an options parameter.
-For instance, if you wanted to compute the mean scores for the exons, you would add the following command to you basic command above:
+For instance, if you wanted to compute the mean scores for the exons, you would add the following option to your basic command above:

   ```
   --options=exons